 - Short-tail keywords – 3 words or less

 - Long-tail keyword – more than 3 words

 Most short-tail keywords are already taken.
 The big guys in your industry have the resources and staff to create great content.
-They have been in the industry for a long time, and they have created lots of content and backlinks.
+They have been in the industry for a long time and have created lots of content and backlinks.

-Their pages will come up if you type one word into the search box.
-Depending on your industry, it will be difficult to outrank them for one word or even three words.
+Their pages appear if you type one word into the search box.
+Depending on your industry, it will be difficult to outrank them for one or three words.

-So, when you are planning your SEO strategy, you should focus on long-tail keywords.
+So, when planning your SEO strategy, you should focus on long-tail keywords.

 Don’t focus on keywords like “business,” “business growth,” or “grow my business.”

 Focus on something like “how to build a business on Instagram.”

 - Google suggestions